 Curious?
-Drive to the park’s overlook and take in the big skies, Columbia River views and outdoor exhibits of petrified wood and Native American pictographs.
-Then step inside the Ginkgo Petrified Forest Museum.
-Not only is it air conditioned, the museum features at least 20 varieties of petrified wood, including a shiny black slice of an ancient gum tree.
+Drive to the park overlook and take in the big skies, Columbia River views and outdoor exhibits of petrified wood.
+Look for evidence of Ice Age floods carved into the walls of the Columbia River Gorge.
+Then step inside the Ginkgo Petrified Forest Interpretive Center.
+Not only is it air-conditioned, the museum features at least 20 varieties of petrified wood, including a shiny black slice of an ancient gum tree.

-You may want to reserve a campsite at nearby Wanapum Recreation Area (part of Gingko Petrified Forest State Park) in advance so you can cap off a hot day in the scablands with a refreshing swim or boat float in the Wanapum Reservoir.
-Pitch your tent or hook up your RV, make a picnic under a shady tree and savor this green oasis in the desert.
+You may want to reserve a campsite at nearby Wanapum Recreation Area so you can cap off a hot day with a refreshing swim or boat float in the Wanapum Reservoir.
+Pitch your tent or connect your RV, make a picnic under a shady tree, and savor this green oasis.

-Ginkgo Petrified Forest State Park is a 7,470-acre park with camping at Wanapum Recreation Area.
+Ginkgo Petrified Forest State Park is a 7,470-acre park with camping at Wanapum Recreational Area.
 The park features 27,000 feet of freshwater shoreline on the Wanapum Reservoir along the Columbia River.
-Ginkgo Petrified Forest, discovered in the early 1930s, is a registered national natural landmark.
+Ginkgo Petrified Forest, discovered in the late 1920s, is a registered national natural landmark.

 There are 57 unsheltered picnic tables, available first come, first served.
 The park is heavily used during Gorge concert season, and fills early on weekends.

 Gingko Petrified Forest State Park day-use area (picnic area and trails) and Wanapum Recreation Area boat launch open daily:

 Oct.
 1 - March 31, 8 a.m. to dusk

 Wanapum Recreation Area day use (picnic area, swim beach) open daily: April 1-Sept.
 30, 6:30 a.m.to dusk Oct.
 1 - 31, 8 a.m. to dusk Nov.
 1-Feb.
 28, closed